Gila River Indian Community History

 The location of the “Gila River Indian Community (GRIC)” traces its roots back to the Hohokam (ancestors of those who speak the O’odham language).

 The 373,365-acre reservation lies south of Phoenix, Tempe, and Chandler, AZ.
 The reservation was formally established by the Constitution in 1939.
+The tribal administration offices are located in Sacation, Arizona.

 Federally Recognized: 1859

-Population: 16,500
+Population: ~16,500